 71. More information is needed on the extent of coastal erosion for the identification of appropriate management strategies for coastal erosion and sedimentation, including the management of riverine sediment supply and other management strategies, such as protection, accommodation and retreat.

 72. The evaluation of global coastal change is not sufficiently mature to establish metrics for human-induced change to secular trends.Improved understanding about the interaction of coastal dynamic processes and sediment transport is needed.
 The accuracy of models for sediment transport and coastal erosion and/or sedimentation is still limited.
+It is essential to have more information aimed at a deep understanding of the wave conditions (sea and swell) and the marine currents at a local scale, considering their importance in the sediment transport.
+The importance of studying the impact of the climate change signal and of the ENSO events on variables such as waves is still underestimated.
+With sea level rise and an increase in the frequency and intensity of extreme climate events owing to climate change, coastal erosion will be more serious for islands where riverine sediment does not exist.

 73. The availability of satellite data remains immature in developing States for local and regional decision-making, with many data sets requiring substantial further interpretation and better worldwide spatial resolution.

 74. A better understanding of how to attribute driving processes and determine responses and of how those processes will change with sea level rise and climate change is required.